 Basic earnings per share ("EPS") is computed by dividing net earnings by the weighted average number of shares of common stock outstanding during each period.
 The computation of diluted EPS includes the dilutive effect of outstanding stock-based compensation awards, only in periods in which such effect would have been dilutive for the period.
-In February 2021, the Company completed a forward stock split of 1-for-1,450,000 shares of common stock.
-The consolidated financials statements have been retroactively adjusted to reflect the forward stock split for all periods presented.
-There were 100 shares and 145.00 million basic and diluted common shares outstanding before and after the forward stock split, respectively, for all periods presented.
+As of December 31, 2019 and 2018 there were 100 basic and diluted common shares outstanding.